 Failure to do so could result in penalties levied by the IRS.
-Breaking down the law and your responsibilities begin with understanding the terminology.
-Check the following definitions to see.

-- 5 part-time employees work 20 hours per week = 100 hours
+- 5 part-time employees work 20 hours a week = 100 hours

 - 100 hours x 4.33 (month) = 433

-- 433 ÷ 120 = 3.6 Full-time equivalent employees
+- 433 ÷ 120 = 3.6 full-time equivalent employees

 Rate of pay safe harbor